-Michael Bloomberg is actively preparing to join the 2020 presidential race as a Democrat.
+After mulling it over for weeks, Michael Bloomberg has officially joined the 2020 presidential race as a Democrat.

 Unfortunately, Bloomberg can’t afford to send every student in America to college out of his own pocket.
 But in an op-ed published in the New York Times, he announced three ways that the United States can give more students an opportunity to earn their college degree, particularly at selective colleges.